 What does stress do to your body?

 Stress is often described as the “fight or flight” response in our bodies to a perceived threat.
-Initially, this is a good thing since it releases adrenaline to help us think clearly and get out of stressful situations.
-The problem occurs when we remain in a state of stress which over time turns into chronic stress.
+Initially, this is a good thing since it releases adrenaline to help us think clearly and escape stressful situations.
+The problem occurs when we remain in a state of stress, which over time turns into chronic stress.

 When your stress levels are elevated for a prolonged period of time, this results in health problems.
 It also causes lots of tension in your body, which often results in pain.
 Here are some other areas of your body that stress affects and potentially cause pain: